imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

     project.replaceItemValue("projectManager", teamMember.getAllItems());

 In this code example the values of the ItemCollection "teamMemer" are stored as a HashMap into the ItemCollection "project" with is mapped to the item "projectManager".

+### Working with FileData

+The class _org.imixs.workflow.FileData_ can be used to transfere files into a ItemCollection.
+A FileData object contains the following attributes:

+ * name - the file name
+ * content - a byte array of the file data
+ * contentType - the file content type.

+To attach a file into a ItemColleciton the method addFileData can be used:

+	FileData fileData=new FileData("test.jpg",  content, "image/jpg");
+	myItemCollection.addFileData(fileData);

+To get an attached file form a ItemCollection the method getFileData can be used:

+	myFileData=myItemCollection.getFileData("test.jpg");

 ### Get and Set all Items
 With the methods setAllItems() and getAllItems() it is possible to set and get the internal Map ValueObject.
 See the following example: